 Critical illness cover is a type of insurance policy that pays out if you get a serious illness, disease or disability.

-The pay out can help support you during a life changing situation, by giving you money to use towards your outgoings each month, for example, rent/mortgage and bills.
+The payout can help support you during a life-changing situation by giving you money to use towards your outgoings, such as rent, mortgage payments and bills each month.

 The cover depends on the policy you take out, but some of the common conditions covered include: